Drug Court in South Australia

-- Department for Correctional Services who provide 24 hour home detention monitoring.
+- Department for Correctional Services which provides 24-hour home detention monitoring.

-	- Legal Services Commission who provide lawyers for all defendants appearing in the Drug Court.
+- Legal Services Commission provides lawyers for all defendants appearing in the Drug Court.

 - Office of the Director of Public Prosecutions who provides the prosecutors for the Drug Court.

-	- Non government agencies that provide the housing and treatment services.
+- Non-government agencies that provide housing and treatment services.

-	To be eligible to be included in the Drug Court in South Australia, an offender must fulfil all of these conditions:
+To be eligible to be dealt with by the Drug Court in South Australia, an offender must fulfil all of these conditions

-	- Not be charged with a serious violence offence and not to have a history of serious violent offences.
+- Not charged with a serious violent offence and not to have a history of serious violent offences.

 - Live within the boundaries of the Adelaide Metropolitan Area.
 This area extends north to Gawler City Centre, south to Noarlunga City Centre and east to the foothills.

 - Have accommodation that is suitable for electronically monitored home detention bail.

 - Be charged with an offence that is related to their drug use (it does not need to be a drug offence), for which the likely penalty is a prison sentence.